braty66/BootCampGL2020_BraianGuzman/README.md

-"Estos cabios no los quiero"
+"Estos cambios no los quiero"